Earthfiredrake/SWL-Cartographer/README.md

 ## Known Issues

-This is a very early version of this mod.
-Everything is an issue, some of them are known.
+This is an early version of this mod.
+There are many issues, some of them are known.
-I'm always open to hearing comments and suggestions though, better to start with the good ideas than rewrite from the bad ones.
+I'm always open to hearing comments and suggestions as well, easier to start with good ideas than rewrite from bad ones.

-There is a known bug when using this mod with ModFolder v1, which causes issues when using /reloadui or swapping characters.
-As a temporary workaround, use "/setoption VTIO_IsLoaded false" before /reloadui.
+Vector based marks (paths and areas) jiggle annoyingly like jello in minimap mode.

 ## Testing and Further Developments